(1300 292 371)

 Use of social engineering, such as compelling stories or photos, to persuade large numbers of users to 'like' a social networking page.
 Many of the stories are fake, and are part of a scam which makes money from the exposure generated by people liking and hence sharing the page.

-A link is an HTML object that allows you to jump to a new location when you click or tap it.
+An HTML object that allows you to jump to a new location when you select it.
 Links provide a simple means of navigating between pages on the web.

-A computer network that interconnects devices within a limited area such as a residence, school, laboratory, or office building.
+A computer network that interconnects devices within a limited area such as a home, school, laboratory or office building.

 A cabinet that is commercially available, of robust construction and is fitted with a commercial lock.